crazyyy/korodur.ru/wordpress/wp-content/plugins/fast-velocity-minify/readme.txt

 == Changelog ==

+= 2.2.2 [2017.11.12] =
+* fixed the current cdn option box
+* fixed some other minor bugs and notices
+* added option to remove all enqueued google fonts (so you can use your own CSS @fontfaces manually)
+* added font hinting for the "Inline Google Fonts CSS" option, so it looks better on Windows

 = 2.2.1 [2017.08.21] =
 * added unicode support to the alternative html minification option
 * improved some options description